-- ii.
-Buildings should be designed as simply massed volumes that are compatible in scale and form with surrounding buildings.
+- Buildings should be designed as simply massed volumes that are compatible in scale and form with surrounding buildings.
 Recommended methods include: - a) Matching existing building heights or exceeding them by only one story.
-When a two-story building is proposed next to existing one-story buildings, the second floor plate height should be no more than twice that of the existing one-story building. - b) Modulating taller buildings stories by stepping them down to provide one-story volumes/wings next to one-story buildings. - c) Matching the prevalent eve height of existing buildings on the street.
+When a two-story building is proposed next to existing one-story buildings, the second floor plate height should be no more than twice that of the existing onestory building. - b) Modulating taller buildings stories by stepping them down to provide one-story volumes/ wings next to one-story buildings. - c) Matching the prevalent eve height of existing buildings on the street.
 The eave height of new one-story buildings should approximate the prevalent eave height of the existing buildings on the street - d) Including elements such as porches, galleries, arcades, etc. to relate the scale of facades to those of existing buildings.
 Eave heights of these frontage elements should approximate the prevalent eave height of the existing buildings on the street. - e) Reducing building bulk by introducing dwelling space in attic spaces of pitched roof buildings and providing natural light with dormer windows or gable windows.
 Mansard roofs are not permitted. - f) Subdividing the overall mass of buildings into modules that express the individuality of each unit, or group of units.
-Modules should occur at a maximum of every fifty (50) feet across the façade. - g) Designing buildings as simple assemblies of housescale forms that face and are accessed from the street.
+Modules should occur at a maximum of every fifty (50) feet across the façade.